Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

 - _More Parks_- Add more Parks for users to add walks into.

+- _Contact Us Form_- A form that allows users to email the Admin if they have any problems when using the app.
+They will get an automatically generated email reply confirming the email has been received.

 - _Language button_- A button that can be clicked that translates the site into different languages so more people can use it.